Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 The distinctions between Level 0 and Level 1 accounts, such as daily withdrawal limitations, ability to perform block traders, etc., no longer exist.

-For non-matching engine requests, each sub-account has a 20 p/s rate limit with a burst of 100.
+Each sub-account has a 20 p/s rate limit for non-matching engine requests with a burst of 100.

 How to Start Trading on Deribit?

-Now that we have discussed the product offerings, trading fee, platform features, and deposit/withdrawal methods on Deribit, let’s delve into how you can start trading on the platform.
+Now that we have discussed the particulars of Deribit let’s explore how you can start trading on the platform.

 Follow these steps to get started.